-Chapter 12 is the section of the bankruptcy code that provides for the restructuring of the debts of the family farm or family fisherman’s business.
+Chapter 12 is the section of the bankruptcy code that provides for the restructuring of the debts of the small farm, family farm, or family fisherman’s business.
 This section is a powerful tool that enables farmers and fishermen to reduce or restructure their payments so that they can continue to farm or fish.

 A family farm or fishing business must be family owned or controlled and meet certain eligibility requirements to file, including debt limits and restrictions on what percentage of income is derived from the farming or fishing operation.
 These requirements will be discussed in detail with each client when meeting with one of our attorneys.
 Our attorneys will review your specific situation in order to analyze the amount of debt, the percentage of the debt that comes from the farming operation, and the percentage of income that comes from the farming operation, and determine if Chapter 12 bankruptcy may be an option for you.